Spain Visa Types

 Citizens who are not from visa-exempt countries need to obtain a visa to enter Spain for tourism.
 As Spain shares a common visa policy with the rest of the Schengen Area, the Schengen Visa offers access not only to Spain but also to the other 25 countries in the zone.

-From 2021, citizens of countries who can currently enter Spain without a visa will need to obtain an ETIAS Visa Waiver which will be similar to the US ESTA.
+After the end of 2022, citizens of countries who can currently enter Spain without a visa will need to obtain an ETIAS Visa Waiver which will be similar to the US ESTA.

 Travelers can apply for a Schengen Visa at any embassy or consulate of any of the Schengen countries.
 However, it is a requirement to apply at the main destination country.
 For example, if Spain is where you plan to spend the most time, you need to apply at a Spanish diplomatic office.